 Medicinal Uses of Melia azedarach

-Melia azedarach is used traditionally to treat various ailments such as piles, mouth ulcer, skin problems, dandruff, gout, inflammation etc. The root and the bark are used as an anthelmintic, vermifuge, cathartic, emetic and for intermittent fevers and dysentery.
-For increased frequency and turbidity of urine, skin diseases, nausea, emesis, asthma, gastroenteritis, giddiness and vertigo, the dried stem bark is used.
+Melia azedarach is used traditionally to treat various ailments such as piles, mouth ulcer, skin problems, dandruff, gout, inflammation, etc./strong>.
+The root and the bark are used as an anthelmintic, vermifuge, cathartic, emetic and for intermittent fevers and dysentery.
+For increased frequency and turbidity of urine, skin diseases, nausea, emesis, asthma, gastroenteritis, giddiness, and vertigo, the dried stem bark is used.
 A decoction of the leaf is an anthelmintic, astringent and emetic.

 Ascariasis (parasitic roundworm)

 An infusion of the bark is effective against ascariasis.

 An aqueous extract of the heartwood relieves asthmatic attacks.

 Apply its leaves juice in hair roots.

 Extract Fresh leaves juice and apply on the affected areas.
 Do this for a few days.

 Take root, pound to make a paste.
 5 gm paste with honey twice in a day, is taken for 5 days.